-A great natural cure for a sweet tooth, fresh figs have a dense consistency and sweet flesh that’s high in fiber (each 37-calorie fig packs about a gram), which slows the release of sugar into the blood, preventing the erratic high caused by cookies or cake.
+A great natural cure for a sweet tooth, fresh figs have a dense consistency and sweet flesh that’s high in fibre (each 37-calorie fig packs about a gram), which slows the release of sugar into the blood, preventing the erratic high caused by cookies or cake.

-Oatmeal’s filling force comes from its high fiber content and its uncanny ability to soak up liquid like a sponge.
+Oatmeal’s filling force comes from its high fibre content and its uncanny ability to soak up liquid like a sponge.
 When cooked with water or skim milk, the oats thicken and take more time to pass through your digestive system, meaning you’ll go longer between hunger pangs.

 While most beverages don’t satisfy hunger very well, drinks blended full of air are an exception: They cause people to feel satiated and eat less at their next meal.
-Just be sure you’re not whipping your smoothie full of sugary, caloric ingredients like fruit juices or flavored syrups, which will negate the health benefits.
+Just be sure you’re not whipping your smoothie full of sugary, caloric ingredients like fruit juices or flavoured syrups, which will negate the health benefits.

-Feel even fuller: Put ice and fat-free milk or yogurt in a blender, add in fruit and give it a whirl.
+Feel even fuller: Put ice and fat-free milk or yoghurt in a blender, add in fruit and give it a whirl.
 Try strawberries, which are extremely low in energy density—they’re 92 percent water!—and bananas, which are loaded with resistant starch.

 10. Wheat berries